 Only in animation: A giant lava demon.
 Just sayin'.

 The movie: Dancing penguins.
 Need we say more?
 Oh, alright then!
-This cuteness overload from the director who brought you the Mad Max movies (no, really) follows Elijah Wood's emperor penguin named Mumble.
+This cuteness overload from the director who brought you the Mad Max movies (no, really, George Miller made this) follows Elijah Wood's emperor penguin named Mumble.
 His attempts to lure a mate through song aren't hugely successful - indicated by his name - so he sets about learning how to tap in order to catch the eye of a prospective female.
-We kid you not.
+I kid you not.